the1lab/1lab/src/Cat/Internal/Sets.lagda.md

 # Internal categories in Set

-Categories that are internal to set are [strict categories], IE: precategories with a `Set`{.Agda ident=is-set} of objects.
+Categories that are internal to set are [strict categories]: precategories with a `Set`{.Agda ident=is-set} of objects.
+Starting from a category $\bC$ internal to $\Sets$ and ending up with a strict category is quite unremarkable:

-[strict categories]: Cat.Instances.StrictCat.html

-It is quite easy to show that internal categories yield strict categories; the proof is mostly just shuffling data around.
+[strict]: Cat.Strict.html

 ```agda
 Internal-cat→Precategory : ∀ {κ} → Internal-cat (Sets κ) → Precategory κ κ